Spec-Driven Development

 Implement the code

-It’s finally time to have your assistant write the code.
-When you use the /akka.implement command in your chat prompt, it will create your application code.
-Make sure that before you run this command, you’re satisfied with the level of effort or "thought" being used by your agent.
+It is finally time to have your assistant write the code.
+When you use the /akka.implement command in your chat prompt, it creates your application code.
+Make sure that before you run this command, you are satisfied with the level of effort or "thought" being used by your agent.
 The results can vary drastically between medium and high effort levels.

 During this step, it is common to see the agent make mistakes, generate compilation failures, and produce test failures.
 This is normal and the agent should be iterating toward the right answer.
 Only stop the agent in the middle of this step if you see something drastically wrong or you see the agent diverging from the solution over time instead of converging.